Blood of the Beasts: Synopsis

 Franju's film contrasts peaceful scenes of Parisian suburbia with scenes from a slaughterhouse.
 The film documents the slaughtering and butchering of horses, cattle, and sheep.
 The film is narrated without emotive language.

 Production

 Franju states that he wasn't interested in the subject of slaughterhouses when he decided to make the film, but the location around the building was the Ourcq Canal, allowing him to make a documentary film.
 Franju stated by using a documentary film format, he was able to use both locations as lyrical counterpoints and "to explain it as a realist while remaining a surrealist by displacing the object in another context.
 In this new setting, the object rediscovers its quality as an object".
 The film marked the debut of documentary photographer Patrice Molinard who took stills during the shoot.

 Blood of the Beasts was made as a black and white film as an aesthetic.
-Franju states "If it were in colour, it'd be repulsive... the sensation people get would be physical one."
+Franju states "If it were in colour, it'd be repulsive... the sensation people get would be a physical one."